flexdinesh/typy/README.md

     superNestedKey: {}
   }
 };
-// Typy can safely return the value from a nested key in an object const myObj = t(deepObj, 'nestedKey.goodKey').safeObject; // => 'hello'
+// safely return the value from a nested key in an object const myObj = t(deepObj, 'nestedKey.goodKey').safeObject; // => 'hello'
 // Typy won't throw undefined error for badKey.goodKey
 // instead the return value will be undefined